Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Demography

-According to the 1910 census Josefov had 3,376 inhabitants of whom 2,633 (77 per cent) reported using Czech in their daily speech.
+According to the 1910 census, Josefov had 3,376 inhabitants, of whom 2,633 (77 per cent) reported using Czech as their everyday language.

 [I.14.3] "U mě musíte si čistit boty, mít svou uniformu v pořádku, knoflíky správné přišité a musíte dělat dojem vojáka, a ne nějakého civilního otrapy.
 Jest to zvláštní, že vy neumíte se žádný držet vojensky.
 Jen jeden měl ze všech těch mých sluhů bojovné vzezření, a nakonec mně ukradl parádní uniformu a prodal ji v Židech.